canonical/starlark/doc/safety.md

 }
 ```

+Constructs are provided to help count allocations in some [common cases](#common-patterns).

 ### How to test memory safety

 All the above declarations are good in theory but to achieve safety we must test this model against reality.
 Don't be surprised if you've missed something.